-Tet Holiday, or Lunar New Year, is the most important festival in Vietnam.
-Tet is the time for family reunion, so people visit their family, preparing and enjoying Tet holiday together.
-During these days, there are surely lots of interesting to do, but I’ll just list the most common things to do on Tet holiday in Vietnam and share my culture.
+Tet Holiday, or Vietnamese Lunar New Year, is the most important festival in Vietnam.
+Tet is the time for a family reunion, so people visit their family, prepare, and enjoy the Tet holiday together.

 “Refreshing” the house

-Vietnamese love decorating their houses on Tet holiday.
-Lunar New Year is an occasion for members to prepare new items, new furniture, to welcome a full Tet and a fortune year.
+Lunar New Year is an occasion for members to prepare new items and furniture to welcome a full Tet and a fortunate year.

-It’s also important to buy flowers to decorate at home.
-In the north of Vietnam, Northern Vietnamese usually buy Peach Blossom tree, while in the South, people usually buy Ochna tree to place in their houses.
+It’s also essential to buy flowers to decorate at home.
+In the north of Vietnam, Northern Vietnamese usually buy Peach Blossom trees, while people place Ochna trees in their houses in the South.

 Tet is the time for changes.
-Vietnamese usually try to “remake” themselves such as cutting hair, buying new clothes, new shoes, etc. Everyone wants to look better on Tet holiday.
+Vietnamese usually try to “remake” themselves by cutting hair, buying new clothes, shoes, etc. Everyone wants to look better on the Tet holiday.